vangoghworldwide/linkedart/README.md

 ```
 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fauction_set.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/auction_set.rdf.xml)

 The set of objects in the lot may be acquired by someone.
 This is how the provenance and the auctions are linked together.
-Linked Art specifies this with a relation between the provenance entry and the object set.
+Linked Art specifies this with a relation between the provenance entry and the object set, "used_specific_object".
+In addition we advise you to model the causal relation between the provenance entry and the activity of auctioning the lot, using the "caused_by" relation.
 ```json
 {
   "id": "http://vangoghmuseum.nl/data/artwork/d0372V1968/activity/1",